Podiatrist

 Professional bodies

-Once you’ve qualified as a podiatrist, you can also join the Royal College of Podiatry.
+When you become a qualified podiatrist, you must register with the HCPC to work in the NHS.
+You can also join the Royal College of Podiatry.